 What they do

-A youth worker helps young people develop the skills to make positive changes in their lives.
+A youth worker helps young people develop their social and emotional skills to make positive changes in their lives.
 Often, they provide specific services to youth with particular problems.
 Services might include accommodation, education, training, employment, or counselling.
 A youth worker may also perform outreach work, run a community education and recreation program for local governments, or advocate for young people on issues such as health.

 Youth workers work in a variety of contexts including schools, hospitals, corrective institutions, youth refuges, community centres, drug and alcohol centres, and with the Scouts, Guides, YWCA, YMCA and other youth organisations.
 While they frequently visit young people and other clients at a variety of locations, they also spend time in the office writing reports and applications for funding, organising activities and counselling young people.
 Youth workers are also often required to work shifts, unusual hours or on the weekend.